-(1) (2) (3) (4) (5) (6) Sr. Short particulars of the property or asset(s) Pin code of the property Amount of CSR Details of entity/ Authority/ beneficiary of the registered owner No. [including complete address and location of the property] or asset(s) creation amount spent CSR Registration number, if applicable Name Registered Address - - - - - - - -
+(1) (2) (3) (4) (5) (6) Sr. Short particulars of the property or asset(s) Pin code of the property Date of ate of Amount of CSR Details of entity/ Authority/ beneficiary of the registered owner No. [including complete address and location of the property] or asset(s) creation creation • CSR Registration number, if applicable Name Registered Address - - - - - - - -